AuthentiqID/authentiq-docs/docs/index.md

 : The daemon that serves the Authentiq Connect protocol, acting as a bridge between website and app.
 The provider is packaged as `authentiqd` in the context of SysV-style init scripts.

 Authentiq Connect SDK
-: The combination of the hosted (or installable) Authentiq Connect Provider and Authentiq JS.
+: The combination of the hosted (or installable) Authentiq Connect Provider and AuthentiqJS.

 Third-party Integration
 : The combination of the hosted (or installable) Authentiq Connect Provider and a third-party OAuth 2.0 or OIDC client library.